WisTex/Raconteur/.homeinstall/README.md

 ...for example register at freedns.afraid.org

 ## Note on Rasperry

-Previous versions of the script were tested with a Raspberry 3 and a Raspberry 4 both with Raspian, Debian 10.

 It is recommended to run the Raspi without graphical frontend (X-Server).
 Use...